-Emmy Award-winner THOMAS M. HAMMEL (Executive Producer) most recently co-produced the Fox blockbuster "The Day After Tomorrow" and executive-produced Brian Helgeland’s "The Order," starring Heath Ledger.
+(Executive Producer), Emmy Award-winner has most recently co-produced the Fox blockbuster "The Day After Tomorrow" and executive-produced Brian Helgeland’s "The Order," starring Heath Ledger.
 Hammel was Executive Producer on "From Hell," starring Johnny Depp and Heather Graham and directed by Albert and Allen Hughes.
 He was also Executive Producer on "Fair Game," "Love Potion #9" and HBO’s acclaimed "Barbarians at the Gate," for which he won an Emmy for Outstanding Made-for-Television Movie.

 As a Producer, Hammel’s other feature film credits include "Dungeons & Dragons" "Firestorm" and HBO’s "The Burning Season," for which he received his second Emmy nomination for Outstanding Made-for-Television Movie.
 He also produced the telefilms "Red Alert," "Travelling Man" and "The Georgia Peaches."

 (Executive Producer) is the publisher of Dark Horse Comics, the award-winning international publishing house he founded in 1986, and the President of Dark Horse Entertainment, for which he created "Hellboy," "The Mask" and "Timecop," as well as numerous other projects for film and television.